Income Tax in France

 How is French income tax collected?

 French income tax is always applied in arrears, and thus if you move to France in January of any year, your first income tax return is to be completed in May the following year.
-Anyone deemed to be a fiscal resident of France must complete a tax return or “déclaration d’impôts”.
-It does not matter if you have no income, or if all your income is deemed “exempt”, or where in the world the income is paid; if you live in France, you must complete and file a return.
+Anyone deemed to be a fiscal resident of France must complete a tax return or “déclaration d’’impôts”.
+It does not matter if you have no income, or if all your income is deemed “exempt”, or where in the world the income is paid; if you live in France, you must complete and file a return as part of your tax obligations.

 Another point is that it is unlikely that you will be sent a tax return in the first instance.
-French law obliges you to go and obtain one.
+French law obliges you to either go to the tax office to obtain one or declare it via the website.
 The argument that you did not receive a return does not protect you from being fined or, even (in very extreme cases), receiving a custodial sentence.
+Filing annual tax returns, specifically a French tax return, is a legal requirement for residents.
+Tax payments are made based on the information provided in your return.
+The process of filing determines the income tax owed or any refund due, and the final tax payable is calculated after deductions and credits.
+If you file late, your tax bill may include penalties in addition to the amount due.

 The information on this page is intended only as an introduction only and is not designed to offer solutions or advice.
 Kentingtons can accept no responsibility whatsoever for losses incurred by acting on the information on this page.